Alex-Alaniz/PolymarketPipeline-Primape/AUTO_CATEGORIZATION_README.md

 1. Previously deployed markets remain intact
 2. New markets go through categorization before deployment
 3. The category field is added to the Market model for frontend integration
-4. The "all" category serves as a fallback for markets that don't fit other categories
+4. Markets with uncertain categorization default to "news" with a flag for manual review

 ## Testing and Validation